hishamissa/Taylor-Swift-or-AI-/README.md

 The project will be deployed through GitHub Pages, providing a publicly accessible and shareable interface for educational and entertainment purposes.
 The static frontend structure of the project allows for seamless deployment without backend dependencies.

-## Project Structure

-The current directory structure is as follows: who-said-it/
-├── index.html
-├── styles/
-│   └── styles.css
-├── scripts/
-│   └── script.js
-├── data/
-│   ├── lyrics_taylor_only.json
-│   ├── lyrics_ai_only.json
-│   ├── track_data.json
-│   └── taylor-swift-lyric-database.json
-├── utils/
-│   └── convert_lyrics.py
-├── README.md
-This organization reflects a clear separation of concerns and supports modular updates as features are added or datasets are extended.

 ## Acknowledgements

 Taylor Swift’s lyrical work provides the artistic foundation and inspiration for this project.
 The AI-generated content used here is produced solely for educational and experimental purposes.
 OpenAI’s GPT models were utilized for generating stylistically imitative lyrics under non-commercial use.